 version: 2.1 orbs: sfdx: email@example.com

-Version 2.1 of CircleCI config is required access “orbs”, it should be the default but it’s always a great idea to explicitly set the version of your config, especially if things could update in the future.
+Version 2.1 of CircleCI config is required to access “orbs”.
+It should be the default but it’s always a great idea to explicitly set the version of your config, especially because things will update in the future.

-circleci/salesforce-sfdx orb, and you can see we are importing this as
+circleci/salesforce-apex orb.
+You can see that we are importing this as

-@x.y, this is a placeholder value, placed here to encourage you to visit the Orb Registry page to view not only the most up-to-date documentation but also ensure you are importing the most current version of the orb.
+@x.y version tag at the end of our import statement.
+This is a placeholder value.
+I encourage you to visit the orb registry to view not only the most up-to-date documentation, but also to ensure that you are importing the most current version of the orb.

-1.0.0 however we recommend utilizing the minor version so that you may automatically pick up patch releases, ex:
+1.0.0.
+However, we recommend utilizing the minor version so that you automatically pick up patch releases.

 Below the orb import you will find our